 If you decide to start your own school, prepare the documentation noted above and remove your child from school.
 You also need to consider whether to file the private school affidavit immediately (see the discussion under the tab titled: "Filing the Affidavit After October 15).

 When you take your child out of school, tell the school that your child will be attending another school and give it the name.
 Because the CDE's old memos stating that homeschooling is illegal are still floating around in the minds and files of many public school officials, we recommend that you not mention the word "homeschooling."
 You can tell school officials whether you intend to use a public or private school, but you are not obligated to give them any more information than that.
 If your child will be enrolled in a school run by someone else, that person will write the former school and ask for the child's cumulative file (§49068).
-If you are starting your own private school, then promptly write a professional letter to the former school on your school letterhead advising the administrators there that your child has been enrolled in (your school name) and request his or her cumulative file (see a sample letter).
+If you are starting your own private school, then promptly write a professional letter to the former school on your school letterhead advising the administrators there that your child has been enrolled in (your school name) and request his or her cumulative file (see Letters for Withdrawing a Child from School).
 Sending this letter should close the school's file on your child so that s/he can't be considered truant.
 The school is required to give you your child's cumulative file (it can be a copy rather than an original), although many schools don't seem to be able to do this.
 You are also entitled, as a parent, to have a copy of the cumulative file.
 If you really want to have a copy, we recommend going to the office in your role as a parent, not a school official, and offering to make the copies yourself, or giving them a stamped envelope, or any other help that makes it easier for them to comply.
 As long as you properly sent the request for the file, failure to receive the copy does not have any legal importance.